St Anthony's College, Leuven

-The Irish College of St Anthony, in Leuven, Belgium (Coláiste na nGael i Lobháin, Hibernorum Collegii S. Antonii de Padua Lovanii, Collège des Irlandais à Louvain and Iers College Leuven), has been a centre of Irish learning on the European Continent since the early 17th century.
+The Irish College of St Anthony, in Leuven, Belgium (Coláiste na nGael i Lobháin, Hibernorum Collegii S. Antonii de Padua Lovanii, Collège des Irlandais à Louvain and Iers College Leuven), was a centre of Irish learning on the European continent founded in the early 17th century.
 The college was dedicated to St. Anthony of Padua.

 History

 The college was founded in 1607 by Florence Conry, Archbishop of Tuam, and Irish Franciscan Hugh MacCaghwell (Lecturer at the University of Salamanca, later Archbishop of Armagh), with the support of Philip III of Spain, as an exile institution for the training of Irish Franciscan priests.
 A bull of foundation was acquired from Pope Paul V on 3 April 1607.
 The foundation stone of the current building was laid in 1617.
 Funding came from Isabella Clara Eugenia, wife and co-ruler with Archduke Albert.
 It was one of the main centres of Irish learning and the preservation of Irish intellectual culture during penal times.
 The Irish language was used in the college, and Irish was read during meals.
 The monks preserved and translated many Irish language documents.